ICT4LT_LogoFrequently Asked Questions

 Q: I sometimes have difficulty downloading the full contents of some modules.
 Why does this happen?

 A: Unfortunately, the Web is an unreliable beast.
-The problem is most likely due to general Internet congestion or to the way your own Internet Services Provider (ISP) handles incoming files.
+The problem is most likely the result of general Internet congestion or to the way your own Internet Service Provider (ISP) handles incoming files.
 At peak times of the day this kind of thing happens all the time.
 Try accessing the ICT4LT site at a quieter time of day.
 If the problem persists, then let us know.
-If you wish to access the ICT4LT site frequently then you would probably be better off buying the CD-ROM version of the ICT4LT

 Q: ICT4LT sounds a bit technical.
 To what extent will it deal with language teaching pedagogy?